 Favorite thing: I am very sensitive to any form of discrimination, especially when it comes to racial discrimination.
 In Kenya I realized that there is another form of discrimination that is based on greed and stupidity.
-I would call this discrimination with her real name, robbery.
+I would call this discrimination with its proper name, robbery.

-At the entrance to museum of Fort Jesus there is a price list which says:
+At the entrance to the museum of Fort Jesus there is a price list which says:

 - 80 ksh for the visitors from Kenya, Uganda, Tanzania